Tough 2013 to set survival test for emerging Europe banks

 The financiers tried to quash talk they were turning their backs on a region that depends more than average on bank lending to finance business.

-Andreas Treichl, the outspoken chief executive at Austria’s Erste Group Bank, told reporters this is the year that markets will see which banks did their homework by building up capital and liquidity and cutting costs during the crisis.
+Andreas Treichl, the outspoken chief executive at Austria’s Erste Group Bank (ERST.VI), told reporters this is the year that markets will see which banks did their homework by building up capital and liquidity and cutting costs during the crisis.

 “We are by no means at the end of the development that started in 2008,” he told reporters late on Monday.